Government: Recent Strategic Tax Incentives

 Film & Video

-Summary of Strategic Tax Incentives announced in the last three Manitoba budgets.
+Summary of Strategic Tax Incentives announced in the last Manitoba budgets.

 For details about tax incentives, please visit the Manitoba Finance website

 - Small Business Income Limit: Canadian-controlled private corporations that qualify for the small business deduction pay a 0% rate of Manitoba Corporation Income Tax.
 This Budget increases Manitoba’s small business income limit eligible for the small business deduction from $425,000 to $450,000 on January 1, 2016.